blips-of-code/Hamster-Homebound/README.md

-Goal: hamster homebound should be a simple 2D platformer game with a title, next level, game over, level select screen, 3 levels The Levels should be referred to as Episodes
+Goal: Hamster Homebound is a simple 2D platformer game with a title, next level, game over, level select screen, 3 levels The Levels are referred to as Episodes

 Episode 1: Breaking Bad - essentially a tutorial level that guides player through basic controls with a little speech block thing that provides exposition (text block object is shown in videos 79-80) and introduces them to the objects, obstacles, checkpoints and story (Scene > Testing2 in Unity)